cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       ..
 TODO: Add advice on what to do if the command fails.

-   #. **Run The Workflow.**
+   #. **Re-install and Run The Workflow.**

-      Open the Cylc GUI (if not already open) and run the workflow.
+      Re-install and run the workflow.

       .. spoiler:: Hint hint

          .. code-block:: bash

-            cylc gui runtime-tutorial &
+            cylc install runtime-tutorial

          Run the workflow either by:

          * Pressing the play button in the Cylc GUI.
-Then, ensuring that "Cold Start" is selected within the dialogue window, pressing the "Start" button.
          * Running the command ``cylc play runtime-tutorial``.

    #. **View The Forecast Summary.**